serverlessinc/containers/example-deno/README.md

 **Docker:** Install and start Docker Desktop as it is required.
 Get it from [here](https://www.docker.com).

-**Install Serverless Framework:** Serverless Container Framework is a feature of the Serverless Framework.
+**Serverless Framework:** Serverless Container Framework is a feature of the Serverless Framework.

 ```
 npm i -g serverless